 A bachelor's degree is almost always required for any entry-level engineering job, and computer hardware engineers are no exception.
 When studying full-time, a bachelor's degree in engineering can be obtained in four years.
 Engineering degrees are offered at public and private on-campus four-year colleges.
 The curriculum includes a heavy courseload of mathematics, science and computing classes.

-For those engineers who want to do research and development, a master’s degree is usually essential.
-A systems engineer needs to be detail-oriented, organized, be able to work well within a team, be able to communicate complex concepts to non-engineers, and be good at multi-tasking and at working under pressure.
+For those engineers who want to do research and development, a master's degree is usually essential.
+Engineers need to be detail-oriented, organized, be able to work well within a team, be able to communicate complex concepts to non-engineers, and be good at multi-tasking and at working under pressure.

-Forget the engineer stereotype – the days of engineers with pocket protectors, thick-rimmed glasses and suspenders are over.
-In today’s world, a systems engineer is sophisticated, highly educated, and on-trend.
+Forget the engineer stereotype - the days of engineers with pocket protectors, thick-rimmed glasses and suspenders are over.
+Today's systems engineers are sophisticated, highly educated, and can be quite young and hip.
 In this rapidly evolving field, systems engineers are expected to keep abreast of changes and developments through professional development and reading, frequently on their own time.

 How much do systems engineers earn?

-The BLS predicts a modest 4% growth in employment for a systems engineer.
+The BLS predicts a modest 4% growth in employment.
 This modest growth may be attributed to outsourcing of engineering positions to plants located in foreign countries.

 Most computer hardware engineers find work in the industries of computer systems design, computer manufacturing, semiconductor manufacturing and research and development.
 The highest-paying states for computer hardware engineers are New York, Massachusetts, California, the District of Columbia and Washington.